 In the Qing Dynasty, monks in the temple clanged the bell every morning to pray for happiness and to express their good feelings.

 In 1998, a copy of the bell was made.
 Tourists can toll it on the steel frame in the open.
 The original bell is displayed in the Bell Tower.

 Traditional Temple Fair

-Take subway line 2, get off at the Nanshaomen Station, leave from Exit A1 or A2, walk west and get to the temple through the North Gate.
+Take Metro Line 2, get off at Nanshaomen Station, and leave from Exit A1 or A2.
+Walk west for about 6 minutes and get to Jianfu Temple through North Gate.

 Ascending the Small Wild Goose Pagoda: CNY 30